mcarabali1/EPIB-704/README.md

 ## Objective

-The objective of EPIB 704 is to provide students with a deeper theoretical understanding of the foundations of epidemiology and empirical tools for data handling, data analysis, critical thinking and interpretation of the epidemiological inference.
-EPIB 704 will equip student with strategies to 1) identify common threats of the validity or biases, 2) identify and interpret their effects in the measurement of associations, and 3) identify opportunities to investigate, correct and address these biases.
+The objective of EPIB 704 is to provide students with a **deeper theoretical understanding** of the foundations of epidemiology some and empirical tools for data handling, data analysis, critical thinking and interpretation of the epidemiological inference.
+This course is also an entry point for advanced epidemiology (e.g., advanced knowledge of traditional biases), specially an introduction to modern methods.
+Hence, the emphasis on keep it up with the literature.
+EPIB 704 will equip student with strategies to:

+1) identify common threats of the validity or biases,

+2) identify and interpret their effects in the measurement of associations, and

+3) identify opportunities to investigate, correct, and address these biases.

 ## Instructional Methods

-The course will have a "hands-on" approach whereby the various key statistical concepts covered will be illustrated by computer coding, the new calculus for modern epidemiologic methods.
-Counting has historically been the essential background to epidemiologic research and remains so in the 21st century but is now often best accomplished by simulation and sampling of posterior probability distributions.
+The course will have a “hands-on” approach whereby the various key statistical concepts covered will be illustrated by computer coding, to allow standard and new calculus for modern epidemiologic methods.
+Counting has historically been the essential background to epidemiologic research and remains so in the $21^{st}$ century but is now often best accomplished by simulation and sampling of posterior probability distributions.
 Examples of the required computing code will be extensively provided.

 Attention will also be given to exploratory data analysis (tabular and graphical), data interpretation, critical examination of assumptions and reproducible research.
 Students will focus mainly on cumulative incidence measures for categorical outcomes, with attention to model checking and screening for confounders and effect measure modifiers.
-Regression models covered will include linear, logistic, Poisson, survival, and meta-analytical models.
+Regression models covered will include linear, logistic, Poisson, survival, and if time allows, meta-analytical models.
 Experimental and quasi-experimental designs will be discussed.
-Other topics that the course will touch on include attributable fractions, selection bias, sensitivity analyses, bootstrapping, matched data, missing data, and misclassified data.
+Other topics that the course will touch on include attributable fractions, selection bias, measurement error, model building and sensitivity analyses, bootstrapping, matched data, and missing data.

 ## Reference Textbooks